microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-02.md

     dotnet run
     ```

-    > The TrafficControlService does not need to run with a Dapr sidecar in this assignment.
+    > The TrafficControlService does not need to run with a Dapr sidecar in this challenge.
 This is because it will still call the FineCollectionService over HTTP as before.

 Finally, you're going start the traffic simulation service: